tjardoo/ftail/README.md

 ### Single

-Logs to a single file.
+Logs to the single log file `logs/demo.log`.

 The `single` driver takes the following parameters: